 Here are some more thoughts:

 - Keyword-Ad- and search Intent is not known: Google gets about 33% new searches (called “search terms”) every day.
-Understandably, search engines are not able to entirely predict search intent when someone searches online and is shown a particular ad.
-So Ads are shown on a rotating basis against keywords (what advertiser predicts in the Google AdWords platform).
-Gradually some correlation between a particular keywork and click on an ad is established by Google.
+Understandably, search engines are not able to predict search intent when someone searches online and is shown a particular ad.
+So Ads are shown (impressions) free on a rotating basis against keywords (what advertiser predicts in the Google AdWords platform).
+Gradually some correlation between a particular keyword or phrase and click on an ad is established by Google.
 You pay only for clicks and not for the impressions.

 - The “unknown” search intent is the main driver of free Ad impressions: Because Google wants to make the searcher happy, Ads are shown that might be relevant.
-Relevance is also calculated at the advertiser end by checking the quality of the landing page.
-So if your ad is not relevant to the searcher’s intent then the Ad will shown less.
+The advertiser has to constantly work on making the ad and landing page relevant.
+If your ad is not relevant to the searcher’s intent, then the Ad will be shown less.
 Quality score is an important metric that allows your Ad to be shown more.

-- Quality Score of keywords: The quality score for keywords (what you predict will be searched) is a number from 1 to 10 at the level of AdGroups that trigger ads in that group.
+- Quality Score of keywords: The quality score for keywords (what you predict will be searched) is a number from 1 to 10 at the level of AdGroups.
+These keywords trigger ads in that group.
 Ads upon clicking take the searcher to a particular page or landing page .
 For the searcher to be happy, the landing page must answer the search intent embodied in the search keywords.
 For example, you have a bunch of gloves on sale.
 For the keyword “rubber gloves” you have an ad that talks about “rubber gloves” but lands the visitor on the website home page that is not very clear about “rubber gloves” or worse on the “woolen gloves” page.
 The visitor leaves immediately in disgust and that is counted against your quality score for the keyword “rubber gloves.”
 In contrast if you make sure that Ads take the searcher to the right page that is relevant to the searcher’s query everyone is happy.
-Your quality score goes up, advertising costs go down, the searcher spends time on your page since there is something useful there.
+Your quality score goes up, advertising costs go down, the searcher spends time on your web page since there is something useful there.